 Various times are available, with 4 shifts required per month with attendance at quarterly in-service meetings.
 Internships are available.
 Interns are required to attend the training academy and can acquire most of the required hours through hands on experiences.

-Individuals interested in applying for a position as a Volunteer Crisis Team Member should contact:
+A background check is required for all applicants, which includes criminal history, employee background and references.
+Individuals interested in applying for a position as a Volunteer for the Victim Services Unit should contact:

 Director of Victim Services

-Crime Victim’s Compensation Specialist
+Crime Victim Compensation Specialist